[:en _i=»0″ _address=»0″ /]

-It’s a good idea to educate your clients how important it is to think about their landscapes before the snow melts, so when it does, they have a good-looking starting point for the spring and summertime.
-Educating customers can happen both face-to-face when you are delivering some other service and through your online presence.
-The latter includes the blog page on your website, as well as your social media profiles.
+It’s a good idea to educate your clients on how important it is to think about their landscapes before the snow melts, so when it does, they have a good-looking starting point for the spring and summertime.
+Educating customers can happen both face-to-face when you are delivering some other service as well as through your online presence.
+The latter includes the blog page on your website, your social media profiles, newsletters, and more.
 Leverage the online platforms you have to educate people, so landscaping leads start looking for you, and not only the other way around.

 Winter Lawn Fertilization

 As a landscaping professional, you know that many of the early winter jobs for landscapers revolve around preparation for the cold season.
 Before grass experiences the first freeze of the season, it needs to be thoroughly fertilized so the roots of the lawn can be fed all winter long.
 This is something many homeowners and business property managers may not know, so it is your job to communicate these useful maintenance tips to the clients.